The BE(YOU)FULL Philosophy defines the principles behind the method. It explains why the framework exists and how it supports human development.

 Introduction

-BE(YOU)FULL is a London-based Community Interest Company and human-development philosophy created by Carlos Simpson in 2010.
+BE(YOU)FULL is a London-based Community Interest Company and human-development philosophy created by Carlos Simpson.
 These frameworks underpin every BE(YOU)FULL programme, from mentor training and youth leadership to creative learning and community work.

-Our goal is simple.
-We help young people and adults understand who they are, build real confidence, and develop the agency to act with purpose in their lives, schools, and communities.
+The goal is clear.
+To help individuals understand who they are, build confidence grounded in self-awareness, and develop the agency to act with purpose across education, work, and community contexts.

 About the BE(YOU)FULL Philosophy

-The philosophy combines mentoring, creative learning, and community empowerment to help young people understand themselves, express their ideas, and take meaningful action in the world.
+It combines mentoring, creative learning, and community empowerment to help individuals understand themselves, express their ideas, and take meaningful action.

-The four frameworks below make this philosophy practical and usable in classrooms, community settings, family work, and leadership programmes.
+The frameworks below make this philosophy practical across education, community, and leadership contexts.

 Framework 1: The BE(YOU)FULL Identity Framework

-The Identity Framework helps children, young people, and adults explore a core question: Who am I, and who am I becoming?
+The Identity Framework helps individuals explore a core question: Who am I, and who am I becoming?

 Key Principles